UltraStar-Deluxe/format/spec.md

 Since:        1.1.0
 ```

 The `PROVIDEDBY` header indicates the source of a particular UltraStar file.
-Implementations concerned with providing UltraStar files to many users (sometimes referred to as “hosters”) SHOULD set this value automatically.
+Implementations concerned with providing UltraStar files to many users (sometimes referred to as "hosters") SHOULD set this value automatically.
 Values SHOULD be valid URLs according to [RFC 1738](https://datatracker.ietf.org/doc/html/rfc1738) using the HTTP or HTTPS scheme.

 > [!NOTE]
 >